-Before you play video clip A, inform students that they are about to hear from Gabe Brown, a regenerative rancher from Bismarck, South Dakota.
-(You might want to point out Bismarck, South Dakota, on a map.)
+Before you play video clip A, inform students that they are about to hear from Gabe Brown, a regenerative rancher from Bismarck, North Dakota.
+(You might want to point out Bismarck, North Dakota, on a map.)
 Share with students that regenerative ranchers use farming/ranching practices informed by scientific principles that (1) repair damaged soils; (2) improve soil-plant interactions; and (3) do no harm to the greater environment.
 Consider recording this description of regenerative farming/ranching and posting it in the classroom or virtual space.

 Consider sharing with students that Gabe Brown uses specialized language that they may not be familiar with; that's okay.
 Ask students to use context cues to try to capture the big ideas Gabe Brown is communicating to the audience.
 Play video clip A (38:03–39:05).
 Ask students to individually "stop and jot" (stop, think, and write about) the big ideas Gabe Brown shared in the video clip.

 Next, share the annotated screenshot of Gabe Brown's field and his neighbor's field.
 Tell students, "Gabe Brown said his neighbor's land had been chemical fallowed, while his own field had managed grazing on cover crops.
 Both of these practices are intended to rest the soil and reduce erosion.
 Based on your observation, why might the practice of managed grazing on cover crops be considered regenerative?"
 Give students time to independently think and record their ideas, then ask them to share their thinking with a partner.
 As you move around the room, refer students to the posted general criteria for regenerative farming/ranching to help frame their discussion.